intel/pepc/docs/pepc-power.rst

    List of cores to get information about.
 The list can include individual core numbers and core number ranges.
 For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to
    1. Use the special keyword 'all' to specify all cores.
-This option has to be accompanied by '--package' option, because core numbers are per-package
+This option has to be accompanied by '--package' option, because core numbers are per-package.

+**--dies** *DIES*
+   List of dies to get information about.
+The list can include individual die numbers and die number ranges.
+For example, '0-3,5' would mean dies 0 to 3, and die 5.
+Use the special keyword 'all' to specify all dies.
+This option has to be accompanied by '--package' option, because die numbers are per-package.

 **--packages** *PACKAGES*
    List of packages to get information about.
 The list can include individual package numbers and